University of Michigan Statement on Stewardship

 The University of Michigan's financial statements are prepared in accordance with generally accepted accounting principles and are audited annually against those standards by an independent accounting firm.
 Stewardship of the University's financial resources is the responsibility of all employees.
 For people with administrative or supervisory responsibilities, financial stewardship typically includes developing, implementing, maintaining and following proper administrative and accounting procedures, as well as complying with all relevant governmental and regulatory requirements.
 As a steward, your fundamental responsibilities include:

-- Learning, following and upholding financial policies established by the University, external agencies and individuals.
+- Learning, following and upholding financial and other policies and procedures established by the University and external regulatory agencies.

-- Developing processes and procedures in accordance with record-keeping requirements established by the University and external regulatory agencies.
+- Developing processes and procedures in accordance with record retention requirements established by the University and external regulatory agencies.

-- Expending or committing funds within approved University budgets as well as donor, grantor, and regulatory guidelines using appropriate financial, accounting, purchasing and other approved University procedures, and maintaining records appropriate to these transactions.
+- Expending or committing funds within approved University budgets as well as donor, grantor, and regulatory guidelines using appropriate financial, accounting, purchasing, and other approved University procedures, and maintaining records appropriate to these transactions.

-- Monitoring your current expenditures and revenues regularly for accountability purposes including the proper reporting of time and effort and correct payment of wages to employees and payments to vendors, and having a valid business purpose for all expenditures.
+- Monitoring your current expenditures and revenues regularly for accountability purposes including the proper reporting of time and effort, correct payment of wages to employees and payments to vendors, and having a valid business purpose for all expenditures.

-- Establishing basic internal controls to ensure that transactions are appropriately executed and recorded, including segregation of duties to maintain appropriate checks and balances.
+- Establishing internal controls to ensure that transactions are appropriately executed and recorded, including segregation of duties to maintain appropriate checks and balances.
 Guidance for internal controls can be found at http://www.finance.umich.edu/controls.

 - Providing proper management oversight that can help identify control weaknesses that can lead to waste, misuse, misappropriation or destruction of assets (including data and data integrity) and taking action to correct such weaknesses.

-- Maintaining the confidentiality of University financial information as required.
+- Maintaining the confidentiality of University financial and personnel information as required.

 - Performing periodic internal reviews such as the annual gap analysis and Internal Controls Certification process to ensure continued compliance with University financial policies and administrative and accounting procedures.

 - Maintaining systems security and a secure computer environment for financial and other University records.